Watts-Lab/handbook/MTurk.md

 1. **Respectfully reply to all worker emails** and try to do it within 24 hours.
 2. When replying, `reply all` so that everyone on our list knows the issue has been handled.
-3. If the discussion continues, stop replying all, so as to avoid overloading our inboxes.
+3. If the discussion continues, adjust the recipients to avoid overloading inboxes.
 4. Communicate respectfully and without jargon.